 Dragonfly Community Donation Program

 Contributing to the Fredericksburg community has been an emphasis for Dragonfly since our founding.
-Because of that mission, Dragonfly has made financial and in-kind donations totaling more than $10,000 to various community organizations.
-As the studio has grown, our commitment to the Fredericksburg area has strengthened.
-That’s why we have launched our Dragonfly Community Donation Program.
+Because of that mission, Dragonfly has made financial and in-kind donations totaling more than $23,000 (and counting!) to various community organizations since 2013.
+As the studio has grown, our commitment to the Fredericksburg area has strengthened, including the creation of the Dragonfly Community Donation Program in 2015.

-Each month Dragonfly Yoga Studio will raise awareness and funds for a local non-profit in the Fredericksburg community as a reflection of our mission to enrich and enhance the Fredericksburg community through yoga classes, community service, and authentic relationships.
+Each year Dragonfly Yoga Studio will raise awareness and funds for local non-profits in the Fredericksburg community as a reflection of our mission to enrich and enhance the Fredericksburg community through yoga classes, community service, and authentic relationships.
 This effort has three parts.
-First, we will highlight the non-profit in our monthly newsletter to our yogis and via signage in the studio.
-Second, we will fundraise for that organization in the studio with raffles, contests, and solicitations.
-Finally, we will donate the proceeds from every meeting of our Tuesday night Hot Intermediate class—one of our most popular classes—to that nonprofit at the end of the month.
+First, we will highlight one local non-profit per quarter in our monthly newsletter to our yogis and via signage in the studio.
+Second, we will fundraise for organizations in the studio with raffles, contests, and solicitations.
+Finally, we will donate the proceeds from specific yoga classes to that nonprofit.

 Our goal for this program is to address community needs beyond yoga and strengthen the network of non-profits and service organizations that helps keep Fredericksburg such a vibrant place to live and work.
 It is also another way for our yogis to contribute to that effort: Practicing at Dragonfly means that you are supporting a broad range of causes and organizations in the Fredericksburg area.